 In 1970 Yuichiro Miura set out to attempt two incredible things.
 First off and no mean feat was to successfully climb Mount Everest.
 The second was to ski all the way back down.
 We’ll leave it to you to see what happened.

-As the film was made back in 1975 it definitely goes at a different pace that the modern offerings.
-That isn’t to say it’s worse – in fact it’s a classic of the era.
+As the film was made back in 1975 it definitely goes at a different pace than the modern offerings.
+That isn’t to say it’s worse – in fact, it’s a classic of the era.
 The poetic voice-over with the lingering shots of the mountain and a fatal ice-fall add up to something incredible.